 Final Note on Overstaying Visas

-In case you have already overstayed your visa, then follow the steps given in this article to apply for an exit visa in Vietnam immediately.
-But before that, please get in touch with the immigration authorities for more accurate information and proper consultation.
+If you have already overstayed your visa, then follow the steps given in this article to apply for an exit visa in Vietnam immediately.
+For the latest regulations and procedures, consult the Vietnam Immigration Department’s official website: xuatnhapcanh.gov.vn

 Although we do not assist in single-entry visa applications or extensions, we are here to help you with business visa or investor visa applications.
 We can do this through product registration services, secretarial services, or company registration service requests.